RahulAloth/Mini_RAFT/README.md

 This project demonstrates that:

-- You can simulate LiDAR‑like depth using stereo + CNN
+- We can simulate LiDAR‑like depth using stereo + CNN
-- You can train a RAFT‑style model on CPU
+- We can train a RAFT‑style model on CPU
-- You can deploy a compact stereo network on Jetson
+- We can deploy a compact stereo network on Jetson
-- You can build a multi‑sensor fusion environment without buying expensive sensors
+- We can build a multi‑sensor fusion environment without buying expensive sensors

 It is a practical, cost‑effective solution for robotics, AV research, and sensor fusion prototyping.